The official blog of the Lung Institute.

 As we’ve mentioned before, quitting smoking is the most important step you can take in aiding your respiratory health, and in truth, it’s critical that it’s also the first.
 Though exercise and a healthy diet can help in bringing energy back into the body, ultimately promoting easier breathing and decreased fatigue, the effects of these lifestyle changes will pale in comparison to the negative effects of continued smoking.
 So, if you’re looking to reduce your COPD symptoms as much as you can, the first and most necessary step is to quit smoking.

 Another key consideration in addressing COPD symptoms is the prevention of common respiratory illnesses such as catching a cold or the flu.
 These conditions can dramatically exacerbate the typical symptoms of COPD and create a dangerous combination of intensified symptoms within an already weakened immune system.
 To combat this, it’s incredibly important to get vaccinated with a flu shot every six months to a year.
 This will give your body a proper defense against cold and flu conditions and will keep your immune system reasonably healthy to stave off infection and disease.

 Traditional Treatment Options for COPD Symptoms

-Despite the fact that many of the traditional treatment options for COPD can only affect the disease’s symptoms and not its progression—unlike stem cell therapy—there are a variety of medications, surgeries and supplemental options that can work to relieve COPD symptoms.
+Despite the fact that many of the traditional treatment options for COPD can only affect the disease’s symptoms and not its progression—unlike cellular therapy—there are a variety of medications, surgeries and supplemental options that can work to relieve COPD symptoms.